shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 ### INSTRUCTIONS: STEP-BY-STEP

 1. Preheat the oven to 350 degrees and lightly oil a rimmed sheet pan.
 2. Prepare the tofu by patting it dry with a cloth to remove as much moisture as possible.
-Cut the tofu into bite-size cubes.
+Cut the tofu into bite-size cubes; I let my kids cut the tofu, which explains the varied sizing.
 3. Spread out the tofu onto the rimmed baking sheet, season with salt and pepper, and cook for 15 minutes, turning the tofu pieces midway to bake thoroughly.

 {{< figure src="/images/msf1.jpg" class="instructionFigure">}}